arviz-devs/arviz/doc/source/schema/schema.md

 Both InferenceData groups and variables can have metadata, which in the `unconstrained_posterior` case could be used to store the transformations each variable goes through to map between the constrained and unconstrained spaces.
-The schema leaves this completely up to the user and imposes on conventions or restrictions on such metadata.
+The schema leaves this completely up to the user and imposes no conventions or restrictions on such metadata.
 :::

 (schema/sample_stats)=